learn-academy-2023-india/treasure-hunt-aimforexcellenceinall/README.md

 **Acceptance Criteria**

-- Can select the random winning square and the question mark will become a treasure emoji
+- Can select the random winning square and the question mark will become a treasure emoji "🏝️"

+    - Math.random(): outputs a random decimal number < 1
+    - multiply Math.random() by the amount of options necessary for the game: board.length
+    - Math.floor(): rounds down to the nearest whole number
+    - conditional statements to cover if the treasure location is selected and for default emoji

-- Can select the random losing square and the question mark will become a bomb emoji
+- Can select the random losing square and the question mark will become a bomb emoji "☄️"
+    - add an additional conditional statement

 **Story 3**: In order to play the treasure hunt game, as the user of the application, I should be able to restart the game at any time.